-The cooperative learning model has a positive impact on students including students participating in cooperative learning, cooperative learning is very helpful for students who have special and remedial education, cooperative learning can increase student success [12] (Jenkins et al., 2003).
-The study of [13] (Hermawan et al., 2020) shows that the cooperative learning model is proven to be able to improve student mathematics learning outcomes, helps students acquire academic content and skills to discuss the goals and objectives of important social and human relations.
+The cooperative learning model has a positive impact on students including students participating in cooperative learning, cooperative learning is very helpful for students who have special and remedial education, and cooperative learning can increase student success [12] (Jenkins et al., 2003).
+The study of [13] (Hermawan et al., 2020) shows that the cooperative learning model is proven to be able to improve student mathematics learning outcomes, and helps students acquire academic content and skills to discuss the goals and objectives of important social and human relations.
 Cooperative learning can also improve students' science learning outcomes.
 Mathematical ideas and identities have the benefit of long-term ethnographic study in classrooms involved in cooperative work.
 As for the real class students usually know each other well, and groups are not always matched to their gender and previous achievements [14] (Esmonde, 2009).
-Then, [15] (Raphael et al, 2012) argues that high-quality cooperative learning contributes to the acquisition of citizens' knowledge and skills.
+Then, [15] (Raphael et al, 2012) argue that high-quality cooperative learning contributes to the acquisition of citizens' knowledge and skills.

 2.2 Learning Outcomes

-[16] (Urofsky & Bobby, 2012) said that significant and substantive departures, not yet, existed in the transition to student-based learning outcomes standards for program areas and the requirements for the program to ask for agreed change plans.
+[16] (Urofsky & Bobby, 2012) said that significant and substantive departures, have not yet, existed in the transition to student-based learning outcomes standards for program areas and the requirements for the program to ask for agreed change plans.
 [17] (Duke & Duke, 2002) discusses the process used to develop learning outcomes and illustrative analysis of students' perceptions as a step in the process of applying learning outcomes to curricular design.
-[18] (Liao & Cuang, 2007) state that learning outcomes for cognitive style are divided into 4 namely, four different conditions are studies, students with analytic cognitive styles in traditional learning modes; analytic cognitive styles in web-based learning modes; holistic cognitive styles in traditional learning modes; and holistic cognitive styles in web-based learning modes.
+[18] (Liao & Cuang, 2007) state that learning outcomes for cognitive style are divided into 4 namely, four different conditions studies, students with analytic cognitive styles in traditional learning modes; analytic cognitive styles in web-based learning modes; holistic cognitive styles in traditional learning modes; and holistic cognitive styles in web-based learning modes.

-According to [19] (Kang & Yoo, 2019) based on [20] (Abril, 2006), three categories of world music learning outcomes (music, culture, etc.) as a starting code, the coding process that emerged was adopted.
-Through data analysis, four themes emerge that illustrate the learning outcomes of pre-service class teachers: (a) cultural awareness, (b) music basics, (c) association experiences, (d) teacher education.
+According to [19] (Kang & Yoo, 2019) based on [20] (Abril, 2006), three categories of world music learning outcomes (music, culture, etc.) as a starting code, and the coding process that emerged was adopted.
+Through data analysis, four themes emerge that illustrate the learning outcomes of pre-service class teachers: (a) cultural awareness, (b) music basics, (c) association experiences, and (d) teacher education.
 [21] (Tomcho & Foels, 2008) examines the relationship between learning activities and learning outcomes.
-Learning outcomes, classroom, grades as a measure of learning show a moderate increase based on teaching activities and methods.
+Learning outcomes, classroom, and grades as a measure of learning show a moderate increase based on teaching activities and methods.
 Knowledge, knowledge as a learning measure shows a large increase based on the ToP's teaching activities and methods.
 Skills/behavior, skills, and behavior as learning measures show a moderate increase based on ToP activities and teaching methods.
 Attitude, attitude as a learning measure shows a moderate increase based on the ToP's teaching activities and methods.

 Cooperative discussed that the demand for measurable learning outcomes revealed the need for ongoing staff training and highlighted the need for cultural change among campus recreation programs.
-Illustration of a systematic evaluation of the learning outcomes effort can guide campus recreation professionals to make progress towards implementing their system [22] (Cooper et al., 2009).
+An illustration of a systematic evaluation of the learning outcomes effort can guide campus recreation professionals to make progress towards implementing their system [22] (Cooper et al., 2009).
 Then, [23] (Huang et al, 2019) suggest that students with learning style preferences must bear a greater cognitive burden to achieve the same learning outcomes as other students.

 Methods